isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag any lambda capture-list that specifies a default capture and also captures `this` (whether explicitly or via default capture)
+* Flag any lambda capture-list that specifies a capture-default and also captures `this` (whether explicitly or via default capture)

 ### <a name="F-varargs"></a>F.55: Don't use `va_arg` arguments